 Nutrient timing doesn't increase in its importance when you're on a mini cut.

 However, there are some basic considerations.

 Frequency of protein feedings optimises muscle protein synthesis (the building of new muscle) and minimises muscle protein breakdown.
 The balance between the two is important for both building and retaining muscle.
 But, chances are, you're not too far away from being optimal without really trying.
 Here's the optimal way to set up your protein feedings.

 First off, consider high and low carb days to help fuel your training.
 More carbs on heavy training days.
-Less carbs on other days.
+Fewer carbs on other days.
 You can always cycle calories too in the same way.
 However, be mindful of not going too low as your intake is already near the 'punch yourself in the bollocks' level.
-Too low may result in a blow out and a food coma.
+Too low may result in a blowout and a food coma.

-Also consider when you train.
-If you train first thing in the morning, more carbs the night before, may provide a little more fuel when you need it.
-And if you train later in the day, more carbs prior to training may have the desired effect.
+Also, consider when you train.
+If you train first thing in the morning, more carbs the night before may provide a little more fuel when you need it.
+And if you train later in the day, more carbs before training may have the desired effect.

 Experiment with a few different strategies until you find the timing strategy that works for you.

 Think about the timing of carbohydrate as a means to fuel training in the best possible way, rather than as a diet hack.

 Daily weight fluctuations can feel like a sucker punch to the midriff at the best of times.
 So brace yourself for several digs to the gut on your mini cut.